amalfra/maildir2json/README.md

 ## Development

-Questions or problems?
+Questions, problems or suggestions?
 Please post them on the [issue tracker](https://github.com/amalfra/maildir2json/issues).

 You can contribute changes by forking the project and submitting a pull request.
+Feel free to contribute :heart_eyes:

 UNDER MIT LICENSE
 =================